Andrew Ross is the head of the Palaeobiology Section which includes all the fossil collections.

 Dr Ross studied geology (BSc) at Kingston Polytechnic and a PhD on fossil cockroaches at the University of Brighton.
 He worked at the Palaeontology Department of the Natural History Museum in London for 15 years, where he progressed from part-time Curator of Fossil Insects, through Curator of Fossil Arthropods to a Collections Manager within the Invertebrate & Plants Division.

-He joined National Museums Scotland in 2008, initially as the Principal Curator of Invertebrate Palaeobiology, then in the present position when the fossil invertebrate and vertebrate sections were merged.
+He joined National Museums Scotland in 2008, initially as the Principal Curator of Invertebrate Palaeobiology, then in the present position of Principal Curator of Palaeobiology when the fossil invertebrate and vertebrate sections were merged in 2010.

 His main research interest is in fossil terrestrial arthropods, particularly insects, though he also studies fossil Crustacea, Chelicerata and Myriapoda.
 He is fascinated by changes (origination and extinction) to their family-level diversity through time and also what they can infer about palaeoecology, palaeoenvironment and palaeoclimate.
-He is the handling editor for the results from a large international INTAS-funded project on fossil insects from the Isle of Wight and a key researcher in a new NERC-funded project looking at the evolution of Lower Carboniferous terrestrial faunas.
+He is also very interested in the exquisite preservation of insects in amber.

 Ten selected publications